 As a company, we are careful to accept a reasonable number of select jobs at any given time.
 We recognize the time it takes to give the service that our brand represents and deliberately follow the steps necessary to deliver the attention to detail that will enhance the quality of each project.
 In addition to the technical services, experience and support we provide, we deliver significant added value to our clients and their projects.
 The personal participation of Gary Player in both the design and marketing process, together with the reputation and visibility of the Gary Player brand bring significant value to all facets of our projects.

-Over the past 50 years of playing professional golf, I have visited and studied most all of the great golf courses of the world, and have been fortunate to apply my experience in the design of over 300 golf courses worldwide.
+Over the past 50 years of playing professional golf, I have visited and studied most all of the great golf courses of the world, and have been fortunate to apply my experience in the design of nearly 400 golf courses worldwide.
 The design of a golf course is a far more sophisticated process than many people would ever imagine, as it requires not only an understanding of the game, but a great deal of vision and clever planning.
 To a large extent the topography of the land one works with will determine how the golf course is to be laid out, and in this regard it is always my objective to work as much as possible with the natural topography, environment and features of the site.

 The first foundation I require of our staff is a respect for the environment.
 I am a rancher at heart, and leaving a piece of land better than we found it is extremely important to me.
 Inherently, creating open space through the construction of a golf course allows us to do that, however it is important that we take great care with regard to moving a minimal amount of earth, protecting wildlife and existing ecosystems, remediating and/or adding indigenous plant material and adhering to established local environmental guidelines.

 We promote a design philosophy based on the combination of modern technology and traditional design principles.
 In every instance we seek to design courses that are unique so that a golfer who finishes playing has had a very positive experience; however, is not able to identify a specific trade mark that is carried through in our designs.